jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Resource Simple Data.md

  - `azure_resource_uri` (str) e.g. The resource identifier, e.g. /{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{virtualNetworkName}
  - `action[optional]` (str) in case that you want to download some specific data from the resource. e.g. pass in "getLearnedRoutes" when you want to download vnet gateway learned routes.
 Ref: https://learn.microsoft.com/en-us/rest/api/network-gateway/virtual-network-gateways/get-learned-routes?tabs=HTTP
  - `http_method[optional]` (str) GET or POST.
 Note that async methods like downloading large data set would need a POST method. (e.g. download vnet gateway learned routes, vnic effective routes, etc.) please check Microsoft Azure API document for reference.
  - `api_version[optional]` (str) API Version of the Azure Rest API, e.g. '2022-09-01', which can be found in Azure API document.
 If not provided, then a default API version is assigned for each resource provider.
-The default mapping can be found at the end of this document. @Jia -- hyperlink
+The default mapping can be found at the end of this document [#here](#default_api_version).
  - `json_body[optional]` (object) API request body
- - `is_async_method[optional]` (bool) True if it is async API to download large data set from Azure.

 ## Output <a name="output"></a>
 > The JSON response body of the HTTP request to the Azure RESTful API, which can be found in Azure API Document (e.g. https://learn.microsoft.com/en-us/rest/api/network-gateway/virtual-network-gateways/get-learned-routes?tabs=HTTP)